 - For a heads-up in seasonal rainfall outlooks and what climate drivers are up to, Agriculture Victoria produces a free monthly email update called 'The Break'.
-To subscribe, send an email to The.Break@ecodev.vic.gov.au.
-It includes a monthly YouTube video summary that provides a three-minute update on the latest information. - Where's the rain expected for the next 7 days? www.bom.gov.au/jsp/watl/rainfall/pme.jsp - The next seven days (model forecast) just hit the play button and see what the next week might play out. www.bom.gov.au/australia/charts/viewer/index.shtml - The BoM has new seasonal outlooks, which now have a monthly video snapshot as well as 1-3 month outlooks for rainfall and temperatures. www.bom.gov.au/climate/outlooks/ - A new BoM product shows how much soil moisture is about. www.bom.gov.au/water/ landscape - CliMate app useful tool to look up your nearest long-term rainfall station data and then ask questions like "How often we do we get autumn breaks with 50mm over 2 weeks in March-May?". climateapp.net.au
+To subscribe, send an email to the.break@agriculture.vic.gov.au.
+It includes a monthly YouTube video summary that provides a three-minute update on the latest information. - The BoM has new seasonal outlooks, which now have a monthly video snapshot as well as 1-3 month outlooks for rainfall and temperatures. bom.gov.au/climate/outlooks/ - The Australian Water Outlook produced by BoM shows current and projected soil moisture. awo.bom.gov.au/ - CliMate app useful tool to look up your nearest long-term rainfall station data and then ask questions like "How often we do we get autumn breaks with 50mm over 2 weeks in March-May?" climateapp.net.au